zzDanDanzz/dans-notetaker-extension/README.md

 ## What's Next

-I plan on making some improvements I think would be useful (that is when I have some free time after work). examples:
+I plan on making some improvements I think would be useful (that is when I have some free time after work).
+Examples:

-- a configurable keyboard shortcut that will add the selected text to the most recently modified Notebook without having to open the context menu and select the notebook
+- A configurable keyboard shortcut to add selected text to the most recently modified notebook without opening the context menu.
-- being able to import back the notes that you've exported
+- Ability to import previously exported notes into the extension.
+- Enhanced **Customizable Separator** with dynamic variables (e.g., `{{D}}` for current date, `{{DT}}` for datetime, `{{SRC}}` for source URL and line number) to auto-populate metadata when appending text.

 ## Contributing